wadewegner/wadewegner.github.com/_posts/2013-10-29-configuring-the-forcecom-ide-with-eclipse-and-using-git.md

 Here are some of the steps I took.

 1. I prefer to have my workspaces in the same folder as the rest of my source/projects.
-Consequently, I setup my workspace under a **src** folder.
+Consequently, I set up my workspace under a **src** folder.

 	![Workspace](http://wadewegner.blob.core.windows.net/wordpress/2013/10/2013-10-30-Workspace.png)

 2. Now create a new repository (you can use Github, Bitbucket, or your preferred git provider).

-3. Now that you have a repository, initialize git and setup a remote.
-Go to the folder and run the following commands in the git bash (I've given an example for Bitbucket and Github - just choose one or the other):
+3. Now that you have a repository, initialize git and set up a remote.
+Go to the folder and run the following commands in the git bash (I've given an example for Bitbucket and Github &mdash; just choose one or the other):

 		git init
 		git remote add origin ssh://git@bitbucket.org/[YourUsername]/[YourRepository].git